kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 a Direct one or not.
 This is because _a user can understand the state of the hierarchy by looking at all the objects in the hierarchy_.
 DataplaneConfig is _outside_ the hierarchy in terms of understanding the state of the Policy.
-Direct Attacthed Policy is intended as a way to _manage the complexity_ of Policy objects and allow a _limited_ set of Policies to follow vastly more simple design patterns _if they meet a set of criteria_.
+Direct Attached Policy is intended as a way to _manage the complexity_ of Policy objects and allow a _limited_ set of Policies to follow vastly more simple design patterns _if they meet a set of criteria_.